D.P. Mann

 He had service during the Mexican War period (1846-48) in the US Army Quartermaster's Department as a Master Teamster (wagonmaster).

-In 1861, by then a 49 year old Oneida businessman, he got authority from the Governor to raise a Company of cavalry, enrolled with them at Oneida on 10 August 1861, and mustered as Captain of the Oneida Cavalry on 4 September (his commission wasn't issued until 12 November 1866).
+In 1860 he was a merchant living in Lenox, Madison County, NY, In 1861 he got authority from the Governor to raise a Company of cavalry, enrolled with them at Oneida on 10 August 1861, and mustered as Captain of the Oneida Cavalry on 4 September (his commission not issued until 12 November 1866).

 On the Campaign

-He was in command of Company, assigned as Headquarters Escort, Army of the Potomac in Maryland.
+He was in command of his company and they were assigned as Headquarters Escort, Army of the Potomac in Maryland.

 The rest of the War

-He and the Company served as HQ escort for the rest of the war.
+He and the company served as Headquarters Escort for the rest of the war.
 He mustered out at Rochester on 10 December 1864 at the end of his term of service.

 References & notes